Edgar-Macharia/Edgar-Macharia/README.md

 # Hi there, I'm Edgar! 👋

 I'm a full-stack software developer with experience in designing, developing, and implementing applications and solutions using a range of technologies and programming languages.
-I have expertise in both front-end and back-end development, with proficiency in JavaScript, JSON, ReactJS, Node.js, Express, SQL, MongoDB, Ruby on Rails and other relevant tools.
+I have expertise in both front-end and back-end development, with proficiency in JavaScript, ReactJS, Node.js, Express, SQL, MongoDB, Ruby on Rails and other relevant tools.
 In addition to my technical skills, I have gained hands-on expertise in Bootstrap, TailwindCSS, and similar back-end Node.js.
 I am passionate about keeping up-to-date with the latest industry-adopted technologies and frameworks, and I enjoy working in an agile environment to build reusable code, libraries, and tools that enable rapid prototyping and delivery of features across multiple projects.

 ![Profile View Counter](https://komarev.com/ghpvc/?username=EdgarMacharia)